List of countries by total fertility rate: Methodology

-The United Nations ranking list is based on estimates from the World Population Prospects (WPP), published by the United Nations Department of Economic and Social Affairs, Population Division.
+The United Nations ranking list is based on estimates from the World Population Prospects, published by the Population Division of the United Nations Department of Economic and Social Affairs (UNDESA).
 The World Population Prospects provides the official United Nations demographic estimates and projections, including Total Fertility Rate (TFR), for all countries and territories of the world.
 These estimates are widely used as a standard reference by international organizations, governments, and researchers, and are derived from analysis of national data sources such as censuses, surveys, and vital registration systems.

 The World Bank ranking list is based on the data for the year 2020 published online.
 The World Bank is a United Nations international financial institution, a component of the World Bank Group, and a member of the United Nations Development Group, but it also collects and analyses information on demography issues based on international and national sources: (1) United Nations Population Division: World Population Prospects, (2) United Nations Statistics Division: Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau International Database.

-Note: Sometimes the World Bank changes its figures of fertility rates for a certain year due to more accurate and updated information from sources.
-Because of that, sometimes it is necessary to update World Bank figures for fertility rates more than once for the same year.

 Governmental organizations ranking lists

 The CIA ranking list is sourced from the CIA World Factbook for the most recent year unless otherwise specified.
 Sovereign states and countries are ranked.
 Some countries might not be listed because they are not fully recognized as countries at the time of this census.

-The INED - Institut National d'Études Démographiques is based on the online publication Population & Sociétés - Tous les pays du monde (2019), number 569, September 2019.
+The INED (Institut National d'Études Démographiques) list is based on the online publication Population & Sociétés - Tous les pays du monde (2019), number 569, September 2019.